Rate this page:

 To access the key, you need to inspect the field of the installed lifecycle hook payload.

-App servers hosting an existing Connect app, as well as a Forge app with the Connect app configured appear as seperate apps due to the randomized keys.
+App servers hosting an existing Connect app, as well as a Forge app with the Connect app configured appear as separate apps due to the randomized keys.
 This may cause conflicts in the app server's installation records if the apps are both installed on the same site.

 To avoid this issue, we recommend setting up a separate instance of your app server with a separate data store to investigate adding Forge, rather than using the main staging or production server of an existing Connect app.